A Good Read

 Away With The Peguins by Hazel Prior

-If, like me, you have a fondness for penguins, and what’s not to like about those perfect little gentlemen waddling around dressed in tuxedos, you will love this book.
+If, like me, you have a fondness for penguins, and what’s not to love about those perfect little gentlemen waddling around dressed in tuxedos, you will love this book.
 It’s a lovely, charming, gentle story.
 Veronica McCreedy is 85 and lives in a mansion by the sea.
 She loves a nice cup of Darjeeling tea whilst watching a good wildlife documentary.
 And she’s never seen without her ruby-red lipstick.
 Although nowadays Veronica is rarely seen by anyone because her days are spent mostly at home alone.
 Continue reading

 The Seven Deaths of Evelyn Hardcastle by Stuart Turton